LET'S FIND A GUY FOR YOU!

 You're Very Needy

 Neediness equals low confidence.
-When you’re needy, you need a man to feel whole.
+When you’re needy, you need to find a boyfriend to feel whole.
 This isn’t a healthy way to enter a relationship.
 The problem is something’s missing in your life, but it’s not a man.
-It’s true happiness.
+It’s true happiness and confidence.

-We create the wrong list or a very long list of criteria for Mr. or Ms. Right.
+You have created either the wrong list or a very long list of criteria you use to find a boyfriend.
 A stringent list is a shield.
 No man can meet all that criteria.
 You don’t have to put your heart out there just to get it broken…again.
 Look at your list.
 Can any man meet your requirements?

 What does your list say about finding a man who values volunteering for your favorite cause?
 Is there anything on your list about whether or not he values the money he makes or blows it on his wardrobe (yes, men do this too)?

 Your list should help you find a guy whose beliefs, values and goals are closely aligned with yours.
 You don’t want to find a boyfriend who hates to travel if one of your goals is to travel the world.